 Mindfulness meditation techniques for beginners are a good start for new people who want to explore the world of mindfulness for inner peace.

-Mindfulness meditation is a simple yet powerful technique that involves paying attention to the present moment without judgment.
+Mindfulness meditation helps reduce stress and improve focus by paying attention to the present moment without judgment.

 1. Creating a Peaceful Environment